sunpho84/e-snort/README.md

 Move external variabiles to a specific file
 Convert device to namespace
 Enable threads
+Gdb Attacher
+Move Mpi to namespace
+Options from maze

 TODO
 ---
-Change flags to polymorphic struct, name it options put each option in an object which initializes and install in a list, then put the aliver last Gdb Attacher
-Move Mpi to namespace
+Enable memory
 Enable vectorization
-Enable memory

 Tensor from nissa
 Reducer from nissa